-- The name of the proposed auditor - The name of individuals proposed to undertake any audit work for the auditor (the audit team). - The name of the individual proposed to lead the audit team (who must be a partner or equivalent of the auditor and who will be required to sign the audit report and take full responsibility for its findings). - The work history and skills of the audit team leader and each audit team member, and the roles they will play in undertaking the audit. - Any work undertaken by the auditor for the relevant entity in the previous two years and any work the auditor is currently doing, or has bid for, in relation to the relevant entity. - Any potential or perceived conflict of interest and how it is to be managed. - The term of the approval requested.
+- The name of the proposed auditor - The name of individuals proposed to undertake any audit work for the auditor (the audit team). - The name of the individual proposed to lead the audit team (who must be a partner or equivalent of the auditor and who will be required to sign the audit report and take full responsibility for the audit findings). - The work history and skills of the audit team leader and each audit team member, and the roles they will play in undertaking the audit (unless the auditor has been selected from the panel of auditors established under clause 15.1.2) - Any work undertaken by the auditor for the relevant entity in the previous two years and any work the auditor is currently doing, or has bid for, in relation to the relevant entity. - Any potential or perceived conflict of interest and the manner in which the potential or perceived conflict of interest is proposed to be managed. - The term of the approval requested.
 We will approve auditors for periods greater than one year but for no more than five years.